nicnocquee/monika/docs/src/pages/monika-hq.md

 When an incident occurs, e.g., `status-not-2xx` is triggered 5 times (or the threshhold) in a row, and Monika is started with the `--hq-url` and `--hq-key` flags, Monika will call the `<MONIKA_HQ_URL>/api/report` end point just like how it goes in the regular report cycle.

 Same goes when a probe recovers from incident.

+### Housekeeping

+Monika-hq regularly checks the saved Monika instances and automatically disables the instance that hasn't sent report data in the last 5 minutes.
+It may be because the instance is terminated in the remote server.

+When an instance is disabled,

+- the probes are removed from the dashboard.
+- send email to registered users.